Table of Contents

 Occupational respiratory disease treatment

 There is no cure for occupational respiratory disease.
 Treatment can help reduce symptoms and prevent further damage.
 It also can help improve your quality of life.
-Treatment types vary and can include use of medicine, inhalers, and/or oxygen.
+Treatment types vary and can include use of medicines, inhalers, and/or oxygen.
 Severe conditions may require a lung transplant.

 Living with occupational respiratory disease